greg-raven/Uncommon-Sense/_posts/2016-11-10-the-importance-of-manners.md

 ---
-title: 'The importance of manners'
+title: "The importance of manners"
 layout: post
 categories:
 - intolerance